-5.5 In-use Testing
+3.6.6 In-use Testing

-In use testing can be done by re-running the installation tests as described in Section 5.3.
+At any time, tests can be checked by re-running the installation tests as described in Section 3.6.4.

-6 Running RAVEN
+4 Running RAVEN

 The RAVEN code is a blend of C++, C, and Python software.
 The entry point resides on the Python side and is accessible via a command line interface.
 After following the instructions in the previous Section, RAVEN is ready to be used.
 The $raven_framework$ script is in the raven folder.
-To run RAVEN, open a terminal and use the following command (replace inputFileName.xml> with your RAVEN input file):
+To run RAVEN, open a terminal and use the following command (replace <inputFileName.xml> with your RAVEN input file):